 Mackenzie Country Trust

-The Mackenzie Country Trust was established in 2016 as a result of the Mackenzie Agreement – a two-year consultation among farmers, irrigators, environmental groups and tourism operators.
+The Mackenzie Country Trust was established in 2016 as a result of the Mackenzie Agreement (PDF file, 2.05MB) – a two-year consultation among farmers, irrigators, environmental groups and tourism operators.
 The Trust was formed to carry out the Agreement’s recommendations.
 It has seven members, two of them farmers in the Basin, and was given $400,000 start-up funding.

 Among the Trust’s aims was a Business Plan, along with sustainable funding to protect “the iconic Mackenzie biodiversity and landscapes in collaboration with the local landholders”.